Inter Club Council (ICC) and Clubs

 ICC has created checklists and planning forms that can help you better plan your event.
 By using these forms, your plans will be easier to follow and execute.

-Each campus club funded by the Inter Club Council (ICC) is required to send a voting representative to the weekly ICC meeting.
+Campus clubs are funded by the Inter Club Council (ICC) through the ASFC OwlCard quarterly basic fee.
+Each club is required to send a voting representative to the weekly ICC meeting to maintain account and voting access.

 Student Activities Office Contact